rasalt/bunsen-tutorial/README.md

 # HealtheDatalab

-This repository contains 2 types of resources for running healthedatalab on Google Cloud Platform (GCP):
+This repository contains 2 types of resources for running HealtheDatalab demo on Google Cloud Platform (GCP):

 1. [notebooks](https://github.com/rasalt/hdl-demo/tree/master/notebooks "Jupyter Notebooks") contains jupyter notebooks for various phases involved to take patient healthcare data, transform it and eventually use it to train and evaluate a Machine Learning model.

 2. [scripts](https://github.com/rasalt/hdl-demo/tree/master/scripts "Shell scripts") contains various scripts to provision an environment on GCP to setup a dataproc cluster connected to a persistent HIVE metastore.

-We have provided scripts to add ingress firewall rules required to setup an ssh tunnel between your local machine and Cloud Datalab running on GCP.
+Additionally, we have included scripts to add ingress firewall rules required to open an ssh connection from your local machine to Cloud Datalab running on GCP.
 This will enable a Chrome web browser to securely access Cloud datalab over SSH tunnel.

 ## Provision a Dataproc cluster on GCP

 You will need a [GCP Project](https://cloud.google.com/storage/docs/projects).
 Either you identify a preexisting project or create a new one using [GCP console](https://cloud.google.com/compute/docs/console) first.
-You will also need [Google Cloud SDK.](https://cloud.google.com/sdk/install) [Initialize](https://cloud.google.com/sdk/docs/initializing) Google Cloud SDK and select the GCP Project where you want to provision the cluster.
+You will also need [Google Cloud SDK.](https://cloud.google.com/sdk/install)
+[Initialize](https://cloud.google.com/sdk/docs/initializing) Google Cloud SDK and select the GCP Project where you want to provision the cluster.

-Update your env.sh file based on the skeleton provided in [env.sh]( ./scripts/provisioning/env.sh) .
+Update your env.sh file based on the sample provided in [env.sh]( ./scripts/provisioning/env.sh) .

 Source the environment file you've created.
-Be aware that the bucketname needs to be unique.
-If that bucketname already exists then the script will partially fail on subsequent steps.
+Be aware that the bucket name needs to be unique.
+If that bucket name already exists then the script will partially fail on subsequent steps.
+You can safely ignore following errors on subsequent runs of this script:
+ServiceException: 409 Bucket {bucket-name} already exists.

 ```bash
 eg. source ./myenv.sh